HuydDo/moviesearch/README.md

-This movie search app: You need to sign up for API key from https://www.themoviedb.org.
+Movie search app - You need to sign up for API key from https://www.themoviedb.org.
 Then you can request API key from https://www.themoviedb.org/settings/api

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).